 Article 42.
-Companies that provide international transportation services of passengers, via sea or air, shall have the following obligations:
+Companies that provide international transportation services of passengers, via sea or air, shall be obliged to:

 II.
-Refrain from transporting to the national territory foreign nationals who do not have a passport or an identity and travel document that is valid in accordance with international law, and where appropriate, visa or immigration document certifying their condition of stay, which shall be valid and in force.
-Otherwise, they shall be responsible for the expenses incurred in due to the return of passengers that were rejected because of not having immigration documents or the latter being irregular.
+Refrain from transporting to the national territory foreign nationals who do not have a valid passport or an identity and travel document in accordance with international law, and where appropriate, visa or immigration document certifying their condition of stay, which shall be valid and in force.
+Otherwise, they shall be responsible for expenses incurred due to the return of passengers rejected for not having immigration documents or the latter being irregular.

 MANAGEMENT OFFICE AIRPORTS

 III.
-Refrain from transporting foreign nationals outside the national territory that do not have a passport or identity and travel document that is valid according to international law, as well as those that do not prove their regular immigration status in the national territory, unless express authorization from the Institute exists;
+Refrain from transporting foreign nationals outside the national territory who do not have a valid passport or identity and travel document according to international law, as well as those that do not prove their regular immigration status in the national territory, unless express authorization from the Institute exists;

 IV.
-Refrain from transporting persons showing a passport or identity and travel document that is torn, contains crossed-out text, amendments, or any other damage to the biographic data page that makes the identification of its bearer impossible, or if the damage does not allow mechanical reading;
+Refrain from transporting persons showing a passport or identity and travel document torn, containings crossed-out text, amendments, or any other damage to the biographic data page that makes the identification of its bearer impossible, or if the damage does not allow mechanical reading;

 V. Refrain from transporting minors who intend to leave the national territory, without previously proving they have a passport or identity and travel document that is valid in accordance with international law, and that travel accompanied by any of the persons exercising parental authority or the guardianship over them.